sumn2u/learn-javascript/en/behind-scenes/execution-context.md

 description: Understanding Execution Context in JavaScript.
 ---

-## Understanding Execution Context in JavaScript
+## Execution Context in JavaScript

 In JavaScript, an execution context is an environment where the code is evaluated and executed.
 It is a fundamental concept that helps manage the scope and behavior of variables and functions.